If you think about it, we should be the happiest species on the planet!

 - Happy people are more likely to get married and have more fulfilling marriages.
 They also tend to have more friends.

-- Happy people are naturally more generous.
+- Being happy tends to make people naturally more generous.

 - Happy people tend to be more creative and spontaneous.